apasccon/SearchTextField/README.md

     // Do whatever you want with the picked item self.mySearchTextField.text = item.title

+    // Hide the keyboard as user has finished their selection self.resignFirstResponder()
 }

 // Define a results list header - Default: nothing